 The preclinical stage of an autoimmune disease can become active in response to an infection.
 Autoantibodies may exist in the preclinical stages for years before an obvious systemic disease manifests itself.
 Numerous viral pathogens may act as catalysts for the onset of autoimmune disorders' clinical manifestations.
 Microbes can give a supplementary signal necessary to trigger a pathogenic autoimmune response in addition to activating lymphocytes in response to specific antigens; this is known as the adjuvant effect of infection.

 The key is early detection

-Timely, precise testing is essential to avoiding a false positive for Lyme disease and any potential repercussions.
+Timely, precise testing is essential to avoid a false-positive result for Lyme disease and any potential repercussions.
 Even if a patient does not recall having a tick bite or rash, Lyme disease should not be ruled out in cases where the patient exhibits symptoms resembling those of an autoimmune disease.
-Lyme disease is still a possibility even if the patient has a history of a genetic predisposition to autoimmune illnesses.
+Lyme disease is still a possibility, even if the patient has a history of a genetic predisposition to autoimmune illnesses.

 However, identifying Lyme disease necessitates more sensitive and specific testing than is normally advised by the CDC, particularly at advanced stages of the illness.

-A problem in differential diagnosis and patient treatment is posed by the multisystem involvement and variety of symptoms that characterize autoimmune disorders.
-One of the most severe connective tissue systemic disorders, systemic lupus erythematosus (SLE) has several atypical variations (with respect to onset and course) that are resistant to rigorous treatment.
+A problem in differential diagnosis and patient treatment is posed by the multisystem involvement and various symptoms that characterize autoimmune disorders.
+One of the most severe connective tissue systemic disorders, systemic lupus erythematosus, has several atypical variations (with respect to onset and course) that are resistant to rigorous treatment.